RickStrahl/MarkdownMonster/README.md

 This is the markdonwn parser used to render markdown in the preview editor.
 CommonMark.NET is fast and easy to work with and has an excellent extensibility interface.

 ## License
-Markdown Monster is open source, but it is a licensed product that may require a paid for license.

-**Personal use and use for evaluation is free**.
-All other uses require [a reasonably priced license](http://store.west-wind.com/product/MARKDOWN_MONSTER).
-Markdown Monster is licensed per user and you are free to use multiple copies on multiple machines as long as only licensed users are running the software.
+Although we provide the source in the open, Markdown Monster is licensed software.

+Markdown Monster can  be downloaded and evaluated for free, but a [reasonably priced license](http://store.west-wind.com/product/MARKDOWN_MONSTER) must be purchased for continued use.
+Licenses are per-user, rather than per-machine, so you use Markdown Monster on as many computers you wish with your license.

 Thanks for playing fair.

 ## Warranty Disclaimer: No Warranty!
 IN NO EVENT SHALL THE AUTHOR, OR ANY OTHER PARTY WHO MAY MODIFY AND/OR REDISTRIBUTE